 - Causation: plaintiffs must also prove that the defendant’s breach of their duty of care was actually what caused the wrongful death.

-My Spouse/Child Did a Ton of Things for Me and My Children.
+My Spouse/Child Did a Ton of Things for My Children and Me.
 Is There Any Way to Get Compensation for These Losses?

 The value of what Maryland law refers to as “household services,” such as cleaning, cooking, and childcare, is considered part of the survivors’ pecuniary loss.
 These services can be included in both economic and non-economic damages when determining compensation in wrongful death cases.